benrhughes/todotxt.net/README.md

 ### todotxt.net

-This is my very rough first cut at implementing [todo.txt](http://todotxt.com/) for the .NET framework.
-It's in no way usable yet.
+This is an implemention of [todo.txt](http://todotxt.com/) on the .NET framework.
+It is currently at v0.1 and is marginally usable.
 The aim is for it to be fully complient with [this spec](https://github.com/ginatrapani/todo.txt-touch/wiki/Todo.txt-File-Format).

 Current features: